+1 For the significance of the asterisk see Table 4.
-NOTE - If an H.261, H.262 or H.263 decoder receives "freeze picture request", it freezes pictures until a freeze-picture release signal is received or a timeout period of at least six seconds has expired.
-If a terminal wishes to continue the freezing of the picture at the remote end more than six seconds, it should send VCF/H.230 repeatedly with an appropriate period.

-3.1.7 video command "fast update request" (VCU): This symbol is transmitted by an MCU after performing a video switch.
+- NOTE If an H.261 or other H.260-series decoder receives "freeze picture request", it freezes pictures until a freeze-picture release signal is received, or a timeout period of at least six seconds has expired.
+If a terminal wishes to continue the freezing of the picture at the remote end more than six seconds, it should send VCF/H.230 repeatedly with an appropriate period. - 3.1.7 video command "fast update request" (VCU): This symbol is transmitted by an MCU after performing a video switch.
 It may also be transmitted by a terminal at the start of communication when the video decoder is first ready to receive.
-On receipt, the terminal video encoder shall enter the fast-update mode at its earliest opportunity.

-3.1.8 video indicate "video spatial temporal tradeoff preference" (ØVSTRD): This commands the far-end video encoder to change its trade-off between temporal and spatial resolution.
+On receipt, the terminal video encoder shall enter the fast-update mode at its earliest opportunity. - 3.1.8 video indicate "video spatial temporal tradeoff preference" (ØVSTRD): This requests the far-end video encoder to change its trade-off between temporal and spatial resolution.
 It shall be followed by a SBE number between 0 and 31 (see 3.4).
 A value of 0 commands a high spatial resolution and a value of 31 commands a high frame rate.
 The values from 0 to 31 indicate monotonically a desire for higher frame rate.
 Actual values do not correspond to precise values of spatial resolution or frame rate.
-On receipt of value of zero, the encoder should send video at the highest possible spatial fidelity and on receipt of the value of 31 the encoder should send video at highest possible frame rate.
+On receipt of value of zero, the encoder should send video at highest possible spatial fidelity, and on receipt of the value of 31, the encoder should send video at highest possible frame rate.
 Intermediate values will indicate a preference on a sliding scale.
-The actual interpretation will vary for encoders.

-3.1.9 video indicate "video spatial temporal tradeoff encoder level" (VSTRDENCLVL): This informs the receiver of the current spatial temporal trade-off level being used by the far end encoder.
+The actual interpretation will vary for encoders. - 3.1.9 video indicate "video spatial temporal tradeoff encoder level" (VSTRDEL): This informs the receiver of the current spatial temporal trade-off level being used by the far end encoder.
 It is followed by an SBE number between 0 and 31 which indicates the current trade-off level.
-This should be used by the receiver to determine an appropriate value for ØVSTRD preference.

-3.1.10 video indicate ''custom picture clock frequency'' (ØCPCF): This informs the transmitter of the receiver picture clock frequency preference.
+This should be used by the receiver to determine an appropriate value for ØVSTRD preference. - NOTE The abbreviation VSTRDEL was known as abbreviation VSTRDENCLVL in a previous version of this Recommendation. - 3.1.10 video indicate "custom picture clock frequency" (ØCPCF): This informs the transmitter of the receiver picture clock frequency preference.
 This shall be followed by a SBE with values of the clockDivisor and the clockConversionCode as defined in customPCFByte1 in 5.2.4/H.242.
-On receipt of this message, the encoder should switch to the indicated custom picture clock frequency at the earliest opportunity.

-3.1.11 video indicate "H.263 GOB header on preference" (ØGHOP): This informs the transmitter of the receiver preference for GOB headers in H.263.
+On receipt of this message, the encoder should switch to the indicated custom picture clock frequency at the earliest opportunity. - 3.1.11 video indicate "H.263 GOB header on preference" (ØGHOP): This informs the transmitter of the receiver preference for GOB headers in H.263.
 This shall be followed by an SBE number N which specifies the frequency of GOB headers.
 GOB syncs should be sent for GOB numbers N, 2N, 3N,... in every picture.
-On receipt of this, the encoder should send GOB syncs for the indicated GOBs at the earliest opportunity.

-3.1.12 video indicate "Cancel - H.263 GOB header on preference" (Øcancel-GHOP): This informs the transmitter that receiver no longer prefers to receive GOB headers in H.263.
-On receipt of this preference, the terminal encoder may stop sending GOB headers at the earliest opportunity.

-3.1.13 video indicate ''H.263 Custom Source Format Preference'' - using MBE ØCSFMT: Sent to indicate the receiver preference for custom source format.
+On receipt of this, the encoder should send GOB syncs for the indicated GOBs at the earliest opportunity. - 3.1.12 video indicate "Cancel H.263 GOB header on preference" (Øcancel-GHOP): This informs the transmitter that receiver no longer prefers to receive GOB headers in H.263.
+On receipt of this preference, the terminal encoder may stop sending GOB headers at the earliest opportunity. - 3.1.13 video indicate "H.263 Custom Source Format Preference" using MBE ØCSFMT: Sent to indicate the receiver preference for custom source format.
 The message has the form:

-{start-MBE/3/<ØCSFMT>frameHeight/8-1/frameWidth/8-1}
+{start-MBE / 3 / <@CSFMT> / frameHeight/8-1 / frameWidth/8-1}